pingcap/docs-cn/tidb-troubleshooting-map.md

 - 2.1.1 Wrong TiDB execution plan causes latency increase.
 Refer to [3.3](#33-wrong-execution-plan).
 - 2.1.2 PD Leader election issue or OOM.
 Refer to [5.2](#52-pd-election) and [5.3](#53-pd-oom).
 - 2.1.3 A significant number of Leader drops in some TiKV instances.
 Refer to [4.4](#44-some-tikv-nodes-drop-leader-frequently).
+- 2.1.4 For other causes, see [Troubleshoot Increased Read and Write Latency](/troubleshoot-cpu-issues.md).

 ### 2.2 Persistent and significant increase